 Copy of pocket medicine chest, original from Pompeii, 4 compartments, brass, rod of Asclepius (Greek: Asklepios; Latin: Aesculapius) on lid, 1901-1950.

 The brass medicine chest has four separate compartments which would each have contained a different medical treatment.
-On the lid, a rod of Asklepios has been engraved.
-A caduceus is a snake entwined around a rod or staff.
-This is a symbol of medicine and is associated with the Greek and Roman healing god, Asklepios.
+On the lid, the rod of Asclepius has been engraved, consisting of a snake entwined around a rod or staff.
+This is a symbol of medicine, associated with the Greek and Roman healing god.

 This is a copy of an original found at Pompeii in Italy.
 The original is at the Naples Museum in Italy.